 The outlook of the pandemic normalization path in terms of its timeline and further evolution remains highly uncertain, as well as the magnitude of the economic downturn.
-The global economic downturn can be further impacted by the potential new rounds of general lockdowns that might be induced by some Countries across the world, with the risk of further slowing down the expected recovery.
+The global economic downturn can be further impacted by the potential new rounds of restrictions that might be induced by some countries across the world, with the risk of further slowing down the expected recovery.

-In particular, besides the impact on global growth and individual countries due to Covid-19, the current macroeconomic situation is characterized by high levels of uncertainty, mainly due to: (i) Brexit related uncertainties; (ii) future developments in the European Central Bank (the ECB) and Federal Reserve (FED) monetary policies; and (iii) the sustainability of the sovereign debt of certain countries and the related, repeated shocks to the financial markets.
+In particular, besides the impact on global growth and individual countries due to COVID-19, the current macroeconomic situation is characterized by high levels of uncertainty, mainly due to: (i) Brexit related uncertainties; (ii) future developments in the European Central Bank (the ECB) and Federal Reserve (FED) monetary policies; and (iii) the sustainability of the sovereign debt of certain countries and the related, repeated shocks to the financial markets.

-The economic slowdown experienced in the countries where the Group operates has had (and might continue to have) a negative effect on the Group's business and the cost of borrowing, as well as on the value of its assets, and could result in further costs related to write-downs and impairment losses.
+The economic slowdown experienced in the countries where the Group operates has had (and might continue to have) a negative effect on the Group's business and on the financial costs (e.g. lower NII due to excess liquidity), as well as on the value of its assets, and could result in further costs related to write-downs and impairment losses.